 The Mentor Fellows:

-We are thrilled that the Mentor Fellows, chosen from women who have completed our leadership training programs, will work closely with girl leaders in the Sauti ya Dada clubs to support them in understanding their human rights, particularly their right to SRH and the right to be free from gender-based violence; provide referrals to local health and safety resources; distribute monthly sanitary pads; and produce educational radio dramas and podcasts for the Sauti ya Dada clubs.
+Our Mentor Fellows are chosen from women who have completed our leadership training programs.
+They work closely with girl leaders in the Sauti ya Dada clubs to support them in understanding their human rights, particularly their right to sexual reproductive health and the right to be free from gender-based violence; provide referrals to local health and safety resources; distribute monthly sanitary pads; and produce educational radio dramas and podcasts for the Sauti ya Dada clubs.

 Meet the Sauti Ya Dada Mentor Fellows and learn their inspiring stories: